xavipzc/42labyrinth/README.md

 ## Description

-This is an interfaced ray tracer engine on MAC OSX environment (we may support linux platforms later);

-This is a FPS like inspired by the Wolfenstein 3D's game using ray-casting technic;
+This is a FPS like inspired by the Wolfenstein 3D's game using ray-casting algorithm;
 The goal of this project was to represent a dynamic view of a labyrinth and move into it;
 I turn it into a little game, you have to find the way out !

 ### Features

-- Menu;
+* Menu
-- TXT file map;
+* TXT file map
-- Collision;
+* Collision
-- Fast mode;
+* Fast mode
-- Save last position;
+* Save last position
-- Sounds effect;
+* Sounds effect

 ### Environment